Grunet/digestible-wcag-website/src/index.md

 ## How do I sign up? {#sign-up-section}

+This process will include a CAPTCHA.
+If that would be a blocker for you, please contact me using [one of the below options](#feedback-section).
+I will manually sign you up instead.

 1. Go to [the sign up page](/subscribe)
 2. Submit your email address
 3. Verify it's yours via the confirmation email sent from "WCAG of the Day"